kalisio/k-atlas/README.md

 # k-atlas

-A Krawler based service to scrape various data related to administrative entities
+Krawler based jobs to scrape various data related to administrative entities.

+## OSM boundaries

+This job relies on [osmium](https://osmcode.org/osmium-tool/) to extract administrative boundaries at different level from OSM pbf files.

 ## Admin-Express